-The Plan invests in cash through a bespoke pooled fund called the LDI Active 59 Fund (which is expected to be wound up in early 2023) and the Insight Liquidity Fund.
-The objective of the funds is to provide stability of capital, with an income comparable to sterling denominated short-dated money market interest rates.
+The Plan invests in the Insight Liquidity Fund.
+The objective of the fund is to provide stability of capital, with an income comparable to sterling denominated short-dated money market interest rates.

-The Trustee has received advice on the appropriateness of these targets, benchmarks and risk tolerances from an appropriately qualified investment adviser and believes them to be suitable for the Plan.
+The Trustee has received advice on the appropriateness of fund targets, benchmarks and risk tolerances from an appropriately qualified investment adviser and believes them to be suitable for the Plan.